How to Choose a Domain Name Extension

 Using our URL as an example, let’s take a closer look at the different components.

-- Protocol—the https indicates specific rules your internet browser follows to communicate with our website server
+- Scheme or protocol—the https indicates specific rules your internet browser follows to communicate with our website server

 - Subdomain—the www is a subdomain, short for “world wide web”